lhelwerd/rechu/README.md

 After installation, the `rechu` command should be available in your environment to run various subcommands.
 To create the database schema in the database path defined in the settings, use `rechu create`.
-Then, you can import YAML files from the defined path and subdirectory pattern with `rechu read`; you can later use the same command to synchronize changes in YAML files to the database.
+Then, you can create receipts with `rechu new`; the new receipts are written both to YAML files in the defined path/filename format and imported to the database.
+You can also bulk-import YAML files from the defined path and subdirectory pattern with `rechu read`; you can later use the same command to synchronize changes in YAML files to the database.

 Some additional scripts that do not use the database are available in the `scripts` directory in the repository.
 These are mostly meant for experiments,